Renormalization in a Lorentz-violating model and higher-order operators: Summary

 At the same time, the large quantum corrections or, in other words, fine-tuning arise in our theory.
 We have found in the scalar sector a large correction which in principle should be added to the usual fine tuning proportional to the square of the fermion mass.
 In consequence the effect of UV sensitivity of the scalar mass is maintained in our model.
 In the fermion sector we have that the large corrections affect a term which do not involve any physical observable protecting the theory in this sector to a genuine fine tuning.
+Actually, in our theory we have only one nontrivial counterterm, in the quadratic acton of the spinor.
 In a certain sense, this effect of large quantum corrections taking place in our theory resembles the effect of UV/IR mixing taking place in noncommutative field theories responsible for arising infrared singularities in a small noncommutativity limit \cite{Minw}.
 Let us mention that in principle these large corrections are natural to expect since the higher-derivative extensions of the classical action can be treated as a kind of the higher-derivative regularization, hence, removing the regularization we return to singular results.
 We note that this effect is rather generic since the large quantum corrections are present even in the supersymmetric extensions of the Myers-Pospelov-like theories~\cite{CMP}.
 The complete elimination of large quantum corrections could consist in employing the extended supersymmetry which is well known to achieve complete finiteness of the field theory models as occurs for example for ${\cal N}=4$ super-Yang-Mills theory.
 Therefore, the natural problem could consist in study of some Myers-Pospelov-like extensions of ${\cal N}=4$ super-Yang-Mills theories.
 Another relevant problem consists in studying of the two-loop approximation thus exhausting the possible divergences.
 We plan to carry out these studies in one of our next papers.